Franklinton (Columbus, Ohio): 20th century

 Franklinton experienced extreme flooding in the Great Flood of 1913.
 After two days of steady rain, the wooden levees holding the Scioto River collapsed on March 25, 1913.
 The flood engulfed the neighborhood of Franklinton with 7–17 feet of water.
 Police officers in horse-drawn carriages traveled the flooded streets, warning residents to head to the higher ground of the adjacent Hilltop neighborhood.
 While recording the devastation of the flooding, Robert F. Wolfe, publisher of The Columbus Evening Dispatch, chartered an interurban train from Columbus to Buckeye Lake and took nine motorboats and 20 rowboats with him to the river's edge.
 From Rich & Scioto Street he was able to help residents who could not get to higher ground.
 The rising of the waters swept 93 people to their deaths and left 20,000 people homeless.
 It also destroyed nearly 500 buildings and every bridge in the downtown area.
 A large number of residents relocated to the Hilltop.
 As a result, property values dropped as much as 50 percent.
-Early estimates of the flood damage to homes and businesses came in at $5 million dollars with the eventual total climbing to $22 million.
+Early estimates of the flood damage to homes and businesses came in at $5 million with the eventual total climbing to $22 million.
 The damages from the Great Flood of 1913 led to some the first watershed planning and flood-control measures.

 In 1943, B & T Metals in East Franklinton was involved in producing uranium reactor fuel for the Manhattan Project.
 Between March and August of that year, the company was contracted to extrude about 50 tons of uranium for the Hanford reactor, in the early stages of the U.S. nuclear weapons program during World War II.
 Workers were given no protection from radiation, though were given physicals every week.
 The site was remediated in 2001, and most of the building was demolished in 2011.
 The northwest corner of the building remains standing, at 435 W. Town St., where most of the contamination was centered.